chrisruffalo/tome/README.md

 configuration to resolve an endpoint that is used to pull down the rest of the configuration.

 ### Simple fragment include system
-In order to support non repeating yourself Tome provides an _extremely simple_ fragment inclusion system.
+In order to support DRY (Don't Repeat Yourself) principles Tome provides an _extremely simple_ fragment inclusion system.
 Given a fragment you can include it in another file.
 Once all the `include` directives have been processed the file can be read by whatever configuration engine and then used as a `Configuration` source.

 Here is a simple example.
 The following fragment is in `fragments/alternate-smtp.yml`: